Job Archives

 To Apply

-Email resume to jobs@atlantamusicproject.org with subject “Beginner Woodwinds Teaching Artist” no later than August 18, 2023.
-Interviews and teaching auditions will be held on rolling basis.
+Email resume to jobs@atlantamusicproject.org with subject “Collaborative Pianist."
+Interviews and teaching auditions will be held on a rolling basis.
 This position may be filled prior to the application deadline.
 It is the policy of the Atlanta Music Project not to discriminate against any applicant for employment, or any employee because of age, color, sex, disability, national origin, race, religion, or veteran status.

 Job Features